Hiring Remote Employees? 6 Legal Implications To Consider

 Need some newbie advice?

 We’re here if you want to chat through any of the above or have any questions.
-We’ve been hiring remotely ourselves for the last couple of years and have also helped international companies hire engineers all over Europe.
+At Nixa, we work with companies to match them with remote software developers and engineers in as little as 2 weeks.
+We’re also a fully remote team ourselves.
 Our team of experts is here to guide you through hiring your next remote worker and making it as hassle free as possible.